SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-deploy-swh-graph.rst

 Decommission previous instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned, when the new graph is deployed, we can:
+As mentioned, once the new graph is deployed, we can:

-- first decommission the previous graph instance (to avoid unnecessary resources consumption, be it disk or memory).
+- decommission the previous graph instance (to avoid unnecessary resources consumption, be it disk or memory).
 - free the associated zfs dataset which is no longer used (if freeing disk space is required)